poljik/downstall/README.md

-# script for auto-downloading and auto-installation of applications with сurrent versions
+# script for downloading and silent installation of applications with last versions